This Month, Bridget talks about The Rehabilitation Act of 1973.

 video at the Garfield Park Conservatory in Chicago.
 Vanessa

 Harris is the director of Fun 4 the disabled.
+She

 started this project of making videos of individuals with disabilities enjoying